 ISyE's faculty and staff members strive to provide a world-class educational experience for the Stewart School's undergraduate and graduate students, and to forge long-lasting relationships with ISyE alumni and industry partners.
 If you have benefited from a connection with an ISyE faculty or staff member, feel free to take a moment to send a thank-you note to that person via this web form.

 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Dawn Strickland is the Director of Student Services and instructor in the Stewart School of Industrial & Systems Engineering at Georgia Tech.
+Dawn Strickland is the Director of Student Services and instructor in the Stewart School of Industrial and Systems Engineering at Georgia Tech.

 Dr. Strickland’s primary responsibilities focus on academic advising for our ISyE undergraduate students.
 She also works with ISyE student organizations, industry representatives, the Mission Possible summer camp, our ISyE GT 1000 seminars, and teaches one class per semester.
 Her office is in the Academic Office area on the 2nd floor of Groseclose.

 Previously, Strickland served as the assistant dean of Graduate Student Services and Postdoctoral Affairs for the Columbia University School of Engineering and Applied Science in New York City.
 She was also an adjunct associate professor in both the Industrial Engineering and Operations Research and Computer Science departments.
 Before Columbia, she served as an assistant professor of Mathematics at Winthrop University.